Rangerz132/spendguard-app/README.md

 ### Upcoming features

-- Use Supabase to replace the backend (In Progress)
 - Implement the date comparaison (To Do)
 - Add a "Create Budget" page (To Do)
 - Add an "Edit Profile" page (To Do)